KeepIt-Up/MagJob/README.md

 - [x]   Creating an Organization
 - [x]   Inviting Members to the Organization
 - [x]   Member Management
-- [ ]   Tasks with Chat for specific Roles and Organization Members
+- [x]   Tasks with Chat for specific Roles and Organization Members
-- [ ]   Roles in the Organization
+- [x]   Roles in the Organization
-- [ ]   Chats between Members of a given Organization,
+- [x]   Chats between Members of a given Organization
-- [ ]   Announcements with Notifications for specific Roles or the entire Organization
+- [x]   Announcements for Organization
-- [ ]   Schedule based on the Availability hours received from the Organization's Members
 ## Authors

 - [@DamianLaczynski](https://github.com/DamianLaczynski) Team Leader, Product Owner, Frontend Developer